iamtheblackunicorn/Lander/README.markdown

 ### Set it up

-You need to create three parts.
+You need to create three files.

 - An HTML template.
 - A configuration file.
 - A content file.

-An HTML template: In this file you would have a bunch of HTML code and some variables.
+An HTML template: In this file you would have some HTML code and some variables.
 Variables would be of this form: `{{ variable }}`.

 ```HTML